How I Fell in Love with Documentary Photography

-I'm flipping through my daughter's 1 year photo album- filled to bursting with images from our first days together, monthly milestone images from the same angle of her laying on the same white bed to show her growth, stats of her height and weight and favorite foods, mini sessions I've set up to show off her adorable little outfits or a specific holiday.
-I fall in love over and over again with every page.
+I was flipping through my daughter's 1 year photo album- filled to bursting with images from our first days together, monthly milestone images from the same angle of her laying on the same white bed to show her growth, stats of her height and weight and favorite foods, mini sessions with awkward props and outfits I've set up for specific holidays.

-But it's the picture of her napping on my husband's chest that makes my fingers pause.
-It's her tiny feet flung high in the air from the slots of a swing that I want to pull and frame because there's something about it that instantly makes me feel nostalgic, to recall the peace at the empty neighborhood park and the sound of her wild giggle filling the warm, spring air.
+But as I looked back through the photos from that year, it's the picture of my daughter napping on my husband's chest that made my fingers pause.
+It's her tiny feet flung high in the air from the slots of a swing that I want to pull and frame because there's something about it that instantly makes me feel nostalgic, to recall the peace at the empty neighborhood park and the sound of her wild giggle filling the spring air.

 (These were some of the first shots that really gripped me to start documenting life differently.
 Out of all the smiling, standard shots, for some reason, this is what made my heart beat faster.)